iChickn/YouTube_Views_Bot/README.md

-# YouTube_Views_Bot v1.3
+# YouTube_Views_Bot v1.4
 Increase views of your YouTube videos by this bot.
 Most accurate views.
 A bot scripted in python codes.
-Easy to use.
+Added [setup.sh](https://github.com/AbirHasan2005/YouTube_Views_Bot/blob/master/setup.sh) script Easy to use.
 Must join Telegram Group: http://t.me/linux_repo

 **NOTE:** If you want to use Tor, be aware that YouTube can flag your video and delete the views after a while.